scala/docs.scala-lang/_overviews/scala3-migration/tooling-tour.md

 }
 ```

+Scalafmt can also enforce the new Scala 3 syntax with the [Scala 3 rewrites](https://scalameta.org/scalafmt/docs/configuration.html#scala3-rewrites).

 ## Migration Tools

 ### Scalafix

 [Scalafix](https://scalacenter.github.io/scalafix/) is a refactoring tool for Scala.
-At the time of writing, it only runs on Scala 2.13.
-But it can be useful to prepare the code before jumping to Scala 3.

 The [Incompatibility Table](incompatibility-table.html) shows which incompatibility can be fixed by an existing Scalafix rule.
 So far the relevant rules are: